loris-verga/TheDualityOfSimilarity/_includes/intro.md

   var tabs = new Tabby('[data-tabs-5]');
 </script>
 <br>
-These insights set the context for a deeper question: **How does similarity in each space relate to negativity in cross-subreddit interactions?**
+These insights set the context for a deeper question: <br>
+**How does similarity in each space relate to negativity in cross-subreddit interactions?**

 ---